rayxyz/rayxyz.github.io/_posts/2018-05-16-setup-google-custom-search-and-search-images-using-python.md

 # Setup the created custom search engine
 [![](/assets/images/2018-05-18/setup-custom-search-engine.png)](/assets/images/2018-05-18/setup-custom-search-engine.png)

 If we want to search images, we should turn on the image search button.
-The default search option in sites to search section is `search only included sites`, here I choose to search on entire web.
+The default search option in sites to search section is `search only included sites`, here I choose `search on entire web but emphasize included sites` option.
 Everything set up, we can try it out by search on the right of the page.
 As you can see, we use the keyword life, the results are related.

 # Use Google Custom Search API with Python
 ## Install google-api-python-client